runtimeverification/k/k-distribution/k-tutorial/1_basic/10_strings/README.md

 sentences, each ending in a period), and constructs a new (nonsense) sentence composed of the first word of each sentence, followed by a period.
 Do not worry about capitalization or periods within the sentence which do not end the sentence (e.g. "Dr.").
+You can assume that all whitespace within the paragraph are spaces.
 For more information about the functions over strings required to implement such a function, refer to `domains.md`.

 ## Next lesson